stan-dev/design-docs/designs/0013-profiling.md

 function_call();
 ```

-- have profiling be a separate service of Stan, similar to how diagnose is implemented.
-The drawback of this is that the user profiles their model in a different setting, with one set of parameter values at a time.
+- have profiling be a separate service of Stan, similar to how diagnose is implemented

 # Prior art
 [prior-art]: #prior-art